Beginner Cat Photo Skills

 A Cat Photo Series

-For this, your cat photographs don’t need to be works of art, or perfect portraits so don’t stress about getting it 100% right.
-I want to encourage you to think beyond the ‘single shot‘ to a series of images that tell a story or set a scene for some cat fun.
+I want to encourage you to think beyond the ‘single shot‘ that captures a moment to a series of images that tell a story or set a scene for some cat fun.
 What that fun is depends on your cat’s personality or attitude to the camera.
-This set with Thomas is a perfect example.
+This set with Thomas is a perfect example of a set coming together really quickly.

 Tabby walking on a wooden fence